spz1st/spz1st.github.io/_posts/2016-08-18-continuous-integration.md

 <a name="scripts"></a>
 ### CGI Scripts on a Web Server

-   * CGI to receive notice from GitHub and trigger the build on Jenkins:
+   * Script to receive notice from GitHub and trigger the build on Jenkins:
 [jenkins](/data/ci/jenkins)
-   * CGI to receive and send notifications (Slack/Email):
+   * Script to receive and send notifications (Slack/Email):
 [jenkinsjobs](/data/ci/jenkinsjobs)